shankar4/Functional-Genomics/Tools/EDirect/readme.md

     einfo obtains information on indexed fields in an Entrez database. epost uploads unique identifiers (UIDs) or sequence accession numbers. nquire sends a URL request to a web page or CGI service.

+**For E-utilties**:

-Install UserAgent, a perl module, required for E-utilities:
+Install also UserAgent, a perl module:
 >sudo cpanm LWP::UserAgent

+I tried out most of the sample examples and applications that NCBI provides online for E-utilities.
+The code and some of the results are attached under the Samples directory.